MarcoSutti/HZLS/README.md

 This MATLAB version of the Hager–Zhang bracketing has been implemented by following the existing Julia code available at: https://julianlsolvers.github.io/LineSearches.jl/stable/index.html

+If there are any problems or bugs, feel free to email me at msutti (at) ncts.tw

 ## I) Version History
 This code was originally included in the RMGLS package, released in June 2020.
 We decided to make this new version available independently of the RMGLS code.
 * Ver 2, November 2022.